-Bok choy, known for its mild flavor, is good for stir-fries, braising, and soups and can also be eaten raw.
+Bok choy, known for its mild flavor, is good for stir-fries, braising, and soups.
+You can also eat it raw.

-For optimal freshness, don’t wash bok choy until you’re ready to use.
-Unused parts can stay fresh in the refrigerator for up to six days.
+For optimal freshness, don’t wash bok choy until you’re ready to use it.
+Unused parts can stay fresh in the refrigerator for up to 6 days.

-The veggie is packed with vitamins A and C -- one cup of cooked bok choy provides more than 100% of the recommended dietary allowance of A, and close to two-thirds the RDA of C.
+The veggie is packed with vitamins A and C. One cup of cooked bok choy provides more than 100% of the recommended dietary allowance (RDA) of A, and close to two-thirds the RDA of C.

-The veggie takes about two months from planting to harvest and thrives best in milder weather.
+The veggie takes about 2 months from planting to harvest and thrives best in milder weather.